-At 3:07 in the morning, someone began pounding on our front door hard enough to shake the brass mail slot.
+At 3:07 in the morning, someone started pounding on our front door hard enough to rattle the brass mail slot.

 For a second I thought I was still dreaming.
 Our street was the kind where people apologized if their dog barked after nine.
-Nothing happened at three in the morning except sprinklers and the occasional ambulance in the distance.
+Nothing happened at three in the morning except sprinklers, distant sirens, and the occasional car passing too fast on the avenue.

 Then the knocking came again.

 David was already sitting up beside me.
-In the dark I could see only the outline of his shoulders, but I heard the change in his breathing.
+In the dark, I could only make out the outline of his shoulders, but I heard the change in his breathing.

 “Stay here,” he whispered.